webgptorg/promptbook/README.md

 }
 ```

-There are three types of template params, depending on how they are used in the prompt template pipeline:
+There are three types of template parameters, depending on how they are used in the prompt template pipeline:

--   **Input params** are required to execute the prompt template pipeline.
+-   **Input parameters** are required to execute the prompt template pipeline.
--   **Intermediate params** are used internally in the prompt template pipeline.
+-   **Intermediate parameters** are used internally in the prompt template pipeline.
--   **Output params** are not used internally in the prompt template pipeline, but are returned as the result of the prompt template pipeline execution.
+-   **Output parameters** are not used internally in the prompt template pipeline, but are returned as the result of the prompt template pipeline execution.

 ### Prompt Template Pipeline

 Prompt template pipeline is the **core concept of this library**.
-It represents a series of prompt templates chained together to form a pipeline / one big prompt template with input and result params.
+It represents a series of prompt templates chained together to form a pipeline / one big prompt template with input and result parameters.

 Internally it can have 3 formats: